Don't split your super 50/50 before you've valued what you brought in.

 Long relationships (10+ years)

-Compounding makes the initial slice large, but length-of-relationship arguments are routinely used to dismiss it.
-Pierce and Holland say otherwise — but only if you have the number.
+Compounding makes the initial slice large, but length-of-relationship arguments are routinely used to reduce its weight (Jabour, Barnell).
+Pierce and Calvin & McTier confirm well-evidenced initial contributions still count — but only if you have the number.

 Defined benefit members